Kirk Ferentz passes Fry, Iowa rolls past NIU 33-7

 After a very sluggish start, Stanley found Noah Fant for a 1-yard TD reception midway through the third quarter to make it 10-0.
 Ivory Kelly-Martin’s 2-yard run pushed Iowa’s lead to 17, and Toren Young’s 6-yard TD rush put the Hawkeyes ahead 24-0 early in the fourth quarter.

+It was a signature Ferentz win, with the Hawkeyes running for 209 yards while holding the Huskies to just 211 yards overall.

+“He’s another father figure for us,” Stanley said of Ferentz.
+“He means a lot to everybody.”

-Marcus Childers threw for 105 yards and a late TD for Northern Illinois (0-1), which had won four of its last five against Power Five opponents.
+Marcus Childers threw for 105 yards and a late TD for Northern Illinois, which had won four of its last five against Power Five opponents.
 The Huskies were without top receiver Spencer Tears (43 catches in 2017), who was suspended for undisclosed reasons.

+“They’re a really good football team, and in that second half they proved it,” Northern Illinois coach Rod Carey said.
+“I think the difference was that their (defensive) line got after our (offensive) line.”

 THE TAKEAWAY